dfl/Adafruit_ZeroDMA_I2S_DSP_example/README.txt

-example for Arduino Zero (Cortex M0 SAMD21) using Adafruit Zero DMA generating audio data on the fly and playing the buffer by DMA this frees up the processor to do other things like control LEDs
+for Arduino Zero or Adafruit Metro M0 using Adafruit_Zero_DMA library

+Example code to generate audio data on the fly and copy it with DMA to I2S playback.
+This frees up the processor to do other things like control LEDs, etc.

+Only tested on SAMD21 but should work on SAMD51.